mmiranda222/.statsuite/content/changelog/_index.md

 Major changes:

-- [dotstatsuite-core-transfer#21](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/21) **Improved error message content** sent to user via e-mail.  <br>
+- [dotstatsuite-core-transfer#21](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/issues/21) **Improved error message content** sent to user via e-mail.

-E-mail notifications from the transfer service for data transfer activities and made by .Stat DLM users are received with clearer and well-formulated information.  <br>
+E-mail notifications from the transfer service for data transfer activities and made by .Stat DLM users are received with clearer and well-formulated information.

 The following two groupings/categories now describe the issue, its origin and it also identifies responsibility or who may be concerned by the type of issue:
 > * Type of issues
 >> * System transaction